akalenuk/le/README.md

 LE - Letters Enhancer
 =======

 These are functions I find useful working with text.
-Useful enough to make my own implementation with blackjack and hookers.
+Useful enough to make my own implementation.
+They are tested with STL strings and plain chars, but I presume they will do just fine with all the similar string implementations.
+You can retypedef Char and String to try it out.

 "split" makes a vector<String> out of String via Char or String: